AlexJenter/cv/src/markdown/person.md

 published: false
 ---

-Web developer with a background in &shy;product design
+Web developer with a background in design